CartoDB/carto.js/doc/api_methods.md

 Option | Description
 --- | ---
-layer | layer from the visualization where the overlay should be applied (optional) type | zoom / tooltip (an infowindow that appears when you hover your mouse over a map feature) / infobox (similar to a tooltip but does not contain any positioning options.
+layer | layer from the visualization where the overlay should be applied (optional) type | - zoom<br /><br /> - tooltip (an infowindow that appears when you hover your mouse over a map feature)<br /><br /> - infobox (similar to a tooltip but does not contain any positioning options.
 It always appears in the same position)

 If no layer is provided, the overlay will be added to the first layer of the visualization.
 Extra options are available based on the specific UI component.